x448/safer-cbor/README.md

 2. CBOR decoder detects and rejects duplicate map keys, which is an important requirement in security sensitive applications.

-## Performance

-There's a tradeoff between performance and security.

-Sorting is slower than not sorting.
-Detecting duplicate keys is slower than not detecting them.
-And so on.

-Please don't use this to claim other CBOR libraries using less secure options are faster.

 ## Installation

 Copy cbor.go.txt as cbor.go into your project and use.